MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/system-partition-offline-install-3rd-party-disk.md

 ## Cause

-If some third-party storage Disk or Storage Management software is installed, it may bring all the volume without drive letter offline.
+If some third-party storage disk or Storage Management software is installed, it may bring all the volume without drive letter offline.

 Generally, 100-MB partition is system partition that contains Boot configuration Database and does not have a drive letter assigned.